kingibrahimtech/Error/README.md

     - name: Start application
       run: npm start

-## 2. Tap on action then tap on.   and paste that file that you have copied on the keyboard then commit changes
+## 2. Tap on ACTION then tap on (Set up a workflow yourself) and paste that file that you have copied on the keyboard then commit changes.

-## 3. Go back to confit the upload you session and your done....
-Just waiting for sometime then your bot will start working
+## 3. Go back to (config.js) then copy you session there and your done....
+Just waiting for sometime then your bot will start working..